BA Geography alum receives prestigious Daiwa Scholarship

 Isabelle Ward, who graduated from the School of Geography in 2016 with a degree in BA Geography (International), has received this scholarship which gives her the opportunity to move to Japan in September 2019 for 19 months, where she will study Japanese and undertake a homestay and work placement in Tokyo.

-After graduating from the University of Leeds, Isabelle worked at the Environment Agency in Leeds in the flood mapping team for new and existing development, before moving to London and completing an International Planning Masters at University College London.
+After graduating from the University of Leeds, Isabelle worked at the Environment Agency in Leeds in the flood mapping for new and existing development team, before moving to London and completing an International Planning Masters at University College London.
 Once she completed her Masters course, she worked at the Department for Transport as a Policy Advisor for Crossrail 2.